ionStici/frontend/js/objects.md

 }
 ```

-In each iteration, the variable `friend` is set to one of the keys of the `friends` object (but not to its object).
+In each iteration, the variable `friend` is set to one of the keys of the `friends` object.

 <br>